 When you look through some pictures of Sarajevo or learn about the relatively recent siege of this city, you may assume that it is not a safe destination.
 This is how I felt before traveling there just last month.
-In reality though, I got surprised with extremely caring locals, safe environment and amount of wonderful things to see in Sarajevo.
+In reality, though, I got surprised by the extremely caring locals, a safe environment, and the number of wonderful things to see in Sarajevo.

 Old Town and city center is always full of people, a lot of restaurants and cafes stay open past twelve and public transport runs until late hours.
 When I lived in Sarajevo, my apartment was located a bit outside the city center.
 During many nights I could walk from downtown to my house not worrying about anything.
 On many occasions, passersby would stop by and ask if I needed directions or any help getting around.
 I guess they saw how lost I looked.

 During my entire time in Sarajevo, I felt that this city was an incredibly safe destination, especially for solo female travelers.
 If you are not sure either it is a great vacation or getaway spot, I’ll encourage you to visit.
 You will be also surprised to find out how safe, beautiful, and intriguing this less-known city is.

 Recommended by Manon of Visiting The Dutch Countryside

 When people think of The Netherlands and Amsterdam the first thing that comes to mind is either drugs or prostitutes.
 This image of The Netherlands couldn’t be further from the truth.
 Because while weed is tolerated (not legal) and prostitution is legal, that isn’t all there is to see and do.